algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ### Display The Circuit

-The file CircuitVisualizer.tsx will be placed in the “Frontend” folder.
+The file circuitVisualizer.tsx will be placed in the “Frontend” folder.
 This file will be the render of this project.

 To display a circuit the program need a JSON file.